WVVX-LP

 WVVX-LP (101.1 FM) is a radio station licensed to serve the community of Providence, Rhode Island.
 The station is owned by Providence Community Radio.
 It airs a community radio format, and operates on the 101.1 FM frequency in a timeshare arrangement with WBRU-LP and WFOO-LP.
+WVVX-LP's hours on the frequency are on Wednesdays from 6 to 10PM and Thursdays from 12 noon to 6PM local time.

 The station was assigned the WVVX-LP call letters by the Federal Communications Commission on January 2, 2018.